• Menu

 Besides, FCRA mandates employers to conducts background checks to make sure that all information in the background check is accurate and updated.
 Otherwise, you have a right to dispute the contents of the background check.
 Such action is likely to prompt the agency to start an investigation.

 This is not always the case.
 According to the regulations set by the Equal Employment Opportunity Commission (EEOC), employers can only disqualify you if the information from your background check poses a risk to the company.
+EEOC however mandates employers to consider the following before taking any action:

 • The seriousness of the offense in question